HL7/fhir-ipa/input/pagecontent/artifacts.md

-#Welcome to the International Patient Access API Specification

-Formal definition of the API)
+Formal definition of the API:

 * [IPA CapabilityStatement](ipa-server.html)